Student Code of Conduct

 9.3 A quorum shall consist of five persons, at least three of which shall be students and one shall be faculty or staff.
 If a quorum is not met and at least three people are present with one being a student, the respondent may request that the hearing proceed with those members present.

-9.4 The Chair must be selected from the student members present at a scheduled hearing.
+9.4 The Chair must be a selected from the student members present at a scheduled hearing.
 The student selected by the Board to serve as Chair shall serve for the duration of the scheduled hearing.

 9.5 All members of the board must be in good standing with the University.